jvs/knives/rules.md

  * Must follow suit if able
  * Banker's banked cards count toward their coins (unless going for broke)
  * Shadow stays secret until Ghost played
- * May only declare “going for broke” before looking at bank cards
+ * May only declare "going for broke" before looking at bank cards